GoogleChrome/custom-tabs-client/Using.md

 The code in this repository is organised in four parts:

 * `demos/`: This module contains sample implementations for Chrome Custom Tabs using the Android Support Library.
-Feel free to re-use the classes withing this module.
+Feel free to re-use the classes within this module.
 * `shared/`: Shared code between the `Application` and `demos` modules.
 Feel free to re-use the classes within this directory, which are only provided as a convenience.
   In particular,`CustomTabsHelper` can be re-used.
 This code is not required to use Custom Tabs.